Regulus343/Fractal/readme.md

 **Adjusting Fractal's base URI:**

 By default, Fractal's base URI is "admin" making your URLs like `website.com/admin/pages/home/edit`.
-You may adjust this in the `baseURI` variable in `config.php`.
+You may adjust this in the `baseUri` variable in `config.php`.

 **Adding additional controllers:**